-- 10.1 The liabilities in respect of the policies of non-participating and participating insurance funds shall be taken as the sum of the liability as determined under paragraph 9.34 above. - 10.2 The liability in respect of policies of a participating insurance fund shall be taken as the higher of the guaranteed benefits liabilities or the total benefits liabilities, derived at the fund level, where: - (i) under the guaranteed benefits liabilities, only the guaranteed benefits (including proposed bonuses) are considered, by discounting all cash flows at the risk-free discount rate as described in paragraph 12.2; and - (ii) under the total benefits liabilities, total guaranteed and non-guaranteed benefits are considered, by discounting all cash flows at the fund-based yield of the participating fund, as described in paragraph 12.3. - 10.3 The valuation of the non-unit liability of investment-linked policy shall be conducted for each investment-linked policy by a cash flow projection.
-The liability in respect of the non-unit component of an investment-linked policy is valued by projecting future cash flows to ensure that all future outflows can be met without recourse to additional finance or capital support at any future time during the duration of the investment-linked policy.
-The cash flow projection shall be conducted using a basis no more favourable than the requirement stipulated in paragraph 9.34 above. - 10.4 In the cash flow projection, where an inflow (for e.g. the fund management charge) is dependent on the growth of the unit fund, such inflow shall be determined by adjusting the unit fund growth rate assumption, to be consistent with the requirement for PAD in paragraph 15.1. - 10.5 All options and guarantees offered under a life policy shall be explicitly identified and the liability of a life policy shall correspondingly include an amount to cover any increase in liabilities which may result from the exercise of the said options and/or guarantees in the future.
+- 10.1 The liabilities in respect of the policies of non-participating and participating insurance funds shall be taken as the sum of the liability as determined under paragraph 9.3 above. - 10.2 The liability in respect of policies of a participating insurance fund shall be taken as the higher of the guaranteed benefits liabilities or the total benefits liabilities, derived at the fund level, where: - (i) under the guaranteed benefits liabilities, only the guaranteed benefits (including proposed bonuses) are considered, by discounting all cash flows at the risk-free discount rate as described in paragraph 12.3; and - (ii) under the total benefits liabilities, total guaranteed and non-guaranteed benefits are considered, by discounting all cash flows at the fund-based yield of the participating fund, as described in paragraph 12.4. - 10.3 The valuation of the non-unit liability of investment-linked policy shall be conducted by a cash flow projection.
+The cash flow projection shall be conducted using a basis no more favourable than the requirement stipulated in paragraph 9.3 above. - 10.4 In the cash flow projection, where an inflow (for e.g. the fund management charge) is dependent on the growth of the unit fund, such inflow shall be determined by adjusting the unit fund growth rate assumption, to be consistent with the requirement for PAD in paragraph 15.1. - 10.5 All options and guarantees offered under a life policy shall be explicitly identified and the liability of a life policy shall correspondingly include an amount to cover any increase in liabilities which may result from the exercise of the said options and/or guarantees in the future.
 For example, for investment-linked products with investment guarantee features where the guarantee is provided for directly by the insurer, for example by holding a combination of investment instruments, the reserves for such guarantees shall be calculated using a stochastic method to ensure sufficiency of reserves at the 75% confidence level.
 For insurers writing only a small portfolio5 of these products and/or where the guarantee features are simple and short term in nature6, a deterministic method may be allowed.
 In any case, the method must allow for appropriate decrements and all risks (including market risk and credit risk) that will impact the fund asset performance.
 Where investment guarantees are met by buying a structured product from third party financial institutions or fund managers, the reserves for such guarantees shall be based on the credit rating of the third party guarantee provider.